1iveowl/Plugin.SegmentedControl/README.md

 ### UWP

-You need to add the assembly to App.xaml.cs in you project.
-For more details see the Xamarin documentation [here](https://developer.xamarin.com/guides/xamarin-forms/platform-features/windows/installation/universal/#Troubleshooting).
+You need to add the assembly to App.xaml.cs in your project.
+For more details, see the Xamarin documentation [here](https://developer.xamarin.com/guides/xamarin-forms/platform-features/windows/installation/universal/#Troubleshooting).

 ```csharp
 var assembliesToInclude = new List<Assembly> {typeof(Plugin.Segmented.Control.UWP.SegmentedControlRenderer).GetTypeInfo().Assembly};